 YES!
 It has Nintendo's own games

 The best part of any Nintendo hardware is almost always Nintendo's software, and that will surely be the case again with the Switch.
-Breath of the Wild is the first real example of this, with Mario Kart 8: Deluxe, Splatoon 2, and the brand new Arms following in the coming months.
+Breath of the Wild and Super Mario Odyssey are the biggest standout releases so far, but there are other games we're excited about, including Splatoon 2, Mario Kart 8 Deluxe, and Xenoblade Chronicles 2.

-Admittedly, Nintendo's launch lineup is pretty sparse, and the next few months could be thin as well… but if we ultimately end up getting new entries in most of the company's best-loved franchises, along with some new experiences along the way, then we can probably justify the investment.
+Admittedly, Nintendo's early lineup looks a little sparse at the moment… but if we ultimately end up getting new entries in most of the company's best-loved franchises, along with some new experiences along the way, then we can probably justify the investment.

 NO!
 It might not have many other games

 Nintendo says it has dozens of third-party studios committed to making Switch games, but you wouldn't know it from the Switch livestream last week.
 Publishing giants such as EA, Activision, and Ubisoft all seem tentative, each committing very little for now – it's hard to get too excited about Just Dance and Skylanders ports right off the bat.
 On the other hand, Sonic Mania could be pseudo-throwback fun, and further-off games including Square Enix's Project Octopath Traveler and a new Shin Megami Tensei entry are appealing.

 Many studios may be taking a wait-and-see response after the flailing Wii U, which makes a lot of sense – but Nintendo's struggles with third-party support are incredibly well documented.
 If the Switch ends up being a smash, then those publishers will probably come… otherwise, the situation could turn dire, much like it did with the Wii U over the last couple of years.